getoutreach/clientxtsdk/README.md

 <!-- omit in toc -->
 # Outreach client extensibility SDK

 This document contains all the information a developer needs to create an Outreach addon.

-In case you have any questions/comments/concerns about the extensibility, please email us at **cxt-sdk@outreach.io.**
+In case you have any questions/comments/concerns about the client extensibility, please email us at **cxt-sdk@outreach.io.**

+_NOTE: This document is an early preview of the client extensibility framework whose primary purpose is to speed up the collaboration and scenario exploration with potential addon creators.
+It will be changing at a rapid pace until the official release of the platform._

 Table of content